Sponsors of

 Tim.
 Bought

-WSM 201 from Delta Garage in 1964, and the
+WSM 201 from Delta Garage in 1964.
+The

 car is pictured prior to collection from Vicarage